PeterOyelegbin/ncaa-game-highlights/README.md

 7. Leave the mediaconvert_role_arn string empty

 Helpful Tip for Beginners:
-1. Use the same region, project, S3 Bucketname and ECR Repo name to make following along easier.
-Certain steps like pushing the docker image to the ECR repo is easier to copy and paste without remember what you named your repo :)
+1. Use the same region, project, S3 Bucketname, and ECR Repo name to make following along easier.
+Certain steps like pushing the docker image to the ECR repo are easier to copy and paste without remembering what you named your repo :)

 ### **Run The Project**
 1. Navigate to the terraform folder/workspace in VS Code